JuliStrom/rsschool-cv/cv.md

   I took an introductory course in Javascript on Hexlet.
 I'm taking a Front-End Developer course on the Codesland website.

-I don't have any experience in IT.
+I don't have any experience in IT, but I can bake homemade bread and knit and crochet.

 ### *Education:*
  1. From 2002 - 2007 I studied at the Belarusian State Technological University.
 She graduated from the Department of Chemical Technology and Engineering with a degree in Automation Engineer.